TSC-Home/Shortly/README.md

-# SHOTIFY | SELF HOSTE URL-SHORTER
+# SHORTIFY | SELF HOSTE URL-SHORTER

 Welcome to Shotify, your easy-to-use URL shortener!
 Quickly shorten your long links with a single click, making them perfect for sharing on social media, emails, or anywhere you need a concise link.
 Try it now!